 There are hundreds of restaurants to select.
 They are ranging from restaurants at a five star hotels to the local fast food kiosk selling delicious shawarma sandwiches.
 You will readily find Pizza Hut and McDonald's plus their Arabic equivalents.
 For something different, you can pick from a wide array of ethnic cuisines including French, Thai, Italian, Japanese, Egyptian, Chinese, Indian, Mongolian, Indonesian, Lebanese, Pakistani, Filipino, Turkish, Korean, Malaysian, American or even an English Fish 'n' Chips.

 Where can I go at weekends?

-For the longer weekend trips, Saudi Arabia has much to offer in the way of history, culture, geography and geology.
-An off-road vehicle is necessary for the more ambitious traveler.
+For the long weekend trips, Saudi Arabia has much to offer in the way of history, culture, geography and geology.
+An off-road vehicle is necessary for the more ambitious traveller.
 After your 90-day probationary period you can also travel abroad.
-The neighboring countries are only about an hour or two away via plane, so many nurses chose to explore them during a weekend trip.
+The neighbouring countries are only about an hour or two away via plane, so many nurses chose to explore them during a weekend trip.

 Popular destinations include:

 - The Nabatean tombs in Madein Salah (500kms north of Jeddah)